 We have obtained not guilty verdicts, dismissal, and favorable pleas for many of our clients.
 Because our legal team has extensive experience with many types of criminal cases, we can provide an excellent defense to every client that we work with.
 Whether a client is facing misdemeanor or felony charges, our firm can provide legal representation.

-If you have been arrested or charged with a criminal offense in Albuquerque, NM, you need the support of an experienced criminal defense attorney.
+If you’ve been arrested or charged with a criminal offense in Albuquerque, NM, you need the support of an experienced criminal defense attorney.
 Contact FBD Law at (505) 305-1263 to schedule a consultation or request the services of an attorney.
 We work to achieve the best possible outcome for clients, which is why you can trust us with your case.